kiyoshigawa/learnin_stuff/README.md

 - How to merge
 - How to break things
 - How to fix the broken things after they are broken
+- What is Fetch?
+How is it related to Pull?

 ## This is a story about Goats